A Gated Attention Transformer for Multi-Person Pose Tracking: Transformer for Multi-Person Pose Tracking

-where LN denotes layer normalization.
-As shown in \cref{fig:architecture}c, we employ an additional \emph{Track Embedding Head} after the last decoder layer that predicts the final track embeddings.
-The \emph{Track Embedding Head} consists of two linear layers, where the first layer comprises LayerNorm \cite{ba2016layer} and GELU \cite{hendrycks2016gelu} non-linearities.
+As shown in \cref{fig:architecture}, we employ an additional \emph{Track Embedding Head} after the last decoder layer that predicts the final track embeddings and \emph{New Track Embedding Head} that generates the embedding for newly initialized tracks.
+Both heads consist of two linear layers, where the first layer includes a LayerNorm \cite{ba2016layer} and GELU \cite{hendrycks2016gelu}.

-To update the edge embeddings, we employ an $\alpha{-}Gate$ to weight the contribution of appearance-based and edge-based attention logits $O_A$ and $O_E$ similar to the dual-source attention layer.
-We then apply a feed-forward network $FFN_E$ on the weighted sum of attention logits,